Acetaminophen/guaifenesin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease.
-Tell your doctor if you have breathing problems such as asthma, chronic bronchitis, or emphysema, or if you have cough that brings up a lot of phlegm (mucus).
-Also tell your doctor if you smoke or if you drink alcohol often.
+- Tell your doctor if you have liver disease or breathing problems such as asthma, chronic bronchitis, or emphysema, you smoke cigarettes, or you have a cough that brings up a lot of mucus.

-- Tell your doctor if your symptoms do not improve after 7 days, or if you develop new symptoms such as redness or swelling.
-If you have been using this medicine for a fever and the fever lasts longer than 3 days, stop using the medicine and call your doctor.
+- Tell your doctor if your symptoms do not improve after 7 days, or if you develop new symptoms.
+If you have been taking this medicine for a fever and the fever lasts longer than 3 days, stop using the medicine and call your doctor.

-- Tell your doctor if you have a cough that lasts more than one week, that comes back often, or that happens with a fever, rash, or headache.
+- Tell your doctor if you have a cough that lasts longer than 1 week, comes back often, or happens with a fever, rash, or headache.

-- Do not give this medicine to a child under 12 years old unless your doctor tells you to.
+- Do not give this medicine to a child younger than 12 years unless your doctor tells you to.

 Possible Side Effects While Using This Medicine